Packers barely beat Lions 23-20 to earn first-round bye

 UP NEXT

-Packers: playing in the postseason for the first time since 2016, Green Bay will have at least a bye.
+Packers: Playing in the postseason for the first time since 2016, Green Bay will be the No 2 NFC seed and have a bye before hosting a game.
+“It gives us a great chance to do a lot of self-scout,” LaFleur said.
+“It gives our guys a chance to heal up.
+That was an exhausting game and we lost a couple guys.”

-Lions: The franchise decided earlier this month general manager Bob Quinn and coach Matt Patricia will get another season to lead the team, answering what was the biggest question for the offseason.
+Lions: The franchise decided earlier this month general manager Bob Quinn and Patricia will get another season to lead the team, answering what was the biggest question for the offseason.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL